Follow Harriet on Twitter

 SW: Are your parents literary people?
 Is poetry something that feels accessible for them?

 MM: They’ve been very supportive to the extent that my dad has read my PhD.
 He reads it out loud to my mom while she does the ironing.
 They even watch videos of my poetry readings online.
 My mom is really into books about esoteric philosophy and healing and my dad is a voracious reader of mostly history and economics.
 His favorite poet is John Milton, who is actually one of the poets that I’ve never been able to really figure out.

-Tags: "Eraser" vs. "Rubber", 1998, Atmospheric ph7, Baudelaire, Conversations with Women, Glam Rock, John Milton, Katie Jane Garside, Marianne Morris, Marianne Toinette, Mom, National Poetry Month 2014, Nikita Shebitch, Parents, Patti Smith, Queen Adreena, Rimbaud
+Tags: "Eraser" vs. "Rubber", 1998, Arthur Rimbaud, Atmospheric ph7, Charles Baudelaire, Conversations with Women, Glam Rock, John Milton, Katie Jane Garside, Marianne Morris, Marianne Toinette, Mom, National Poetry Month 2014, Nikita Shebitch, Parents, Patti Smith, Queen Adreena

 Posted in Featured Blogger on Thursday, May 1st, 2014 by Sara Wintz.